darkhelmet/verboselogging/posts/rewrite-git-history-for-make-benefit-of-glorious-internet-tubes-of-the-world.md

 files, and other operations can take longer too.

 But fret not!
 If you need to purge files from Git, you can.
-Now, you can’t just remove the file, since it’s still technically in there, and because git deals with directories (and basically the repository) as a whole, instead of single files like CVS, SVN, and Perforce, there isn’t an [obliterate](http://www.perforce.com/perforce/doc.091/manuals/cmdref/obliterate.html) command.
+Now, you can't just remove the file, since it's still technically in there, and because git deals with directories (and basically the repository) as a whole, instead of single files like CVS, SVN, and Perforce, there isn't an [obliterate](http://www.perforce.com/perforce/doc.091/manuals/cmdref/obliterate.html) command.
 There is *filter-branch* though.